nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/charts/chart-types.md

 ---
 ## Choosing an appropriate chart type

-Choosing an appropriate chart type is key in ensuring the end user is able to understand the data shown quickly, and as efficiently as possible.
-The choice of chart type is often dependant on the purpose of what you need the chart to show.
+Choosing the right chart type is important to make sure the user can understand the data quickly and efficiently.
+What chart type you choose often depends on what you need the chart to show.

-Please refer to the [tables guidance](../../tables/table-or-chart/) on choosing between a table or a chart, table alternatives and best practice.
+Check our [tables guidance](../../tables/table-or-chart/) for advice about choosing between a table or a chart, table alternatives and best practice.

-This section will cover [four categories of chart types][chart 1]: comparison, composition, relationship and distribution charts.
+This guidance will cover [4 chart type categories][chart 1]:

+- comparison charts
+- composition charts
+- relationship charts
+- distribution charts

-The [four main questions][chart 2] to help you decide which chart type to use are:
+Answer [these 4 questions][chart 2] to help you decide which type of chart to use:

-- do you want to **compare** values or show differences over time?
+1. Do you want to **compare** values or show differences over time?
-- do you want to display **composition** of something?
+2. Do you want to display **composition** of something?
-- do you want to better understand the **relationship** between two or more variables?
+3. Do you want to better understand the **relationship** between 2 or more variables?
-- do you want to show the **distribution** of your data?
+4. Do you want to show the **distribution** of your data?

 ::: details Source - choosing the right chart